Pension Bible

 Opening a SIPP is straightforward and can usually be completed online in 15-20 minutes:

-Claim higher-rate tax relief.
-If you're a higher-rate or additional-rate taxpayer, your SIPP provider only claims basic-rate relief.
-You claim the extra 20-25% through your self-assessment tax return (or by calling HMRC to adjust your tax code).
-Don't forget this step — it's worth hundreds or thousands per year.
+5. Claim higher-rate tax relief where relevant.
+If you're a higher-rate or additional-rate taxpayer, your SIPP provider usually only claims basic-rate relief.
+The extra relief is claimed through self-assessment or by asking HMRC to adjust your tax code.

 Transferring into a SIPP — what to check first

-Transferring existing pension pots into a SIPP is one of the most common reasons people open one.
-The process itself is simple — your new provider handles the paperwork — but there are critical checks to make before you initiate a transfer.
+Transferring existing pension pots into a SIPP is one of the common reasons people compare providers.
+The process itself can be simple — the new provider often handles the paperwork — but there are critical checks before initiating a transfer.

 Guaranteed annuity rates (GARs).
-Some older pension policies (particularly those taken out before 2000) include a guaranteed annuity rate — a promise to convert your pot into income at a rate far higher than anything available on the open market today.
-A GAR of 8% on a £100,000 pot would give you £8,000/year guaranteed for life.
-The best open-market annuity rate in 2026 might give you £5,500-£6,000.
-That GAR is worth keeping even if the old policy charges higher fees.
-GARs are lost permanently on transfer.
+Some older pension policies include a guaranteed annuity rate — a promise to convert your pot into income at a set rate.
+A GAR of 8% on a £100,000 pot would give £8,000/year guaranteed for life.
+Published open-market rates may be lower or higher depending on date and terms.
+GARs are usually lost permanently on transfer, so they need checking before moving a pension.

 Protected tax-free cash.
 The standard tax-free lump sum is 25% of your pot.
 Some pre-2006 pension policies have protected rights to a higher percentage (sometimes 100% in very old contracts).
 These protections are lost on transfer.
 Check before moving.